The options for investing in your retirement plan have never been more diverse.

 A self-directed IRA, or SDIRA, is an investment method that offers a hands-on approach to managing funds.
 When you open an SDIRA, you can personally choose the assets and investments you want to include.

 SDIRAs allow investors to include assets and investments not typically included in a conventional IRA.
-SDIRA holders can choose from a large and diverse selection of assets, allowing for more nuanced performance and a more niche prediction of future financial markets.
+SDIRA holders can choose from a large and diverse selection of assets, allowing for more nuanced performance.

 SDIRAs, IRAs, and 401(k)s

-A conventional IRA consists of bonds, mutual funds, and stocks.
-Physical silver is not typically an option, and the assets one invests in are chosen by a financial institution rather than the IRA account holder themselves.
+Physical silver is not typically an option in conventional IRAs, and the assets one invests in are chosen by a financial institution rather than the IRA account holder themselves.

 SDIRAs are held by a custodian such as a brokerage or investment firm.
 Unlike conventional IRAs, the account holder can direct the custodian to make specific investment decisions such as purchasing and selling assets.